rohanpadhye/blog/_posts/2020-04-01-On-The-Origin-Of-Programs.md

 That is, the program `P'` simply runs `P` as a subprogram twice in a straight-line sequence.
 Let `s'` be a running state inside the subprogram `P` when invoked at **Line 3**.

-Now, if `had_beginning(P', s')` returns `true`, then it means that `P'` started execution from Line 1 and reached Line 3, which means that subprogram `P` *successfully terminated* its execution on Line 2.
+Now, if `had_beginning(P', s')` returns `true`, then it means that `P'` started execution from Line 1 and reached Line 3.
+This implies that subprogram `P` *successfully terminated* its execution on Line 2.

 On the other hand, if `had_beginning(P', s')` returns `false`, then it means that `P'` has *always been running*.
 But of course, a program that has been running forever needs an infinite loop.
 Since there are no loops surrounding the invocations of subprogram `P`, it must mean that *`P` itself has an infinite loop*.

 In this way, `had_beginning` actually allows us to determine whether any program `P` halts or loops forever.
 Since the halting problem is known to be undecidable, such a `had_beginning` cannot actually exist; therefore, the **origin problem is undecidable**.
 QED.